JakeWarren2414/dolphins2/index.md

 <div class="row2">
   <div class="column">
     <h1 style="color: white;">Dolphin Fitness</h1>
     <p style="color: white;">An all in one site to help manage your health.
 We noticed, on our own health journeys, the multiple online tools available to start becoming more healthy.
-So our mission here is to create an easy way for any to start their fitness journey.</p>
+Our mission here is to create an easy way for any to start their fitness journey.</p>
   </div>
   <div class="column">
     <img width= "300p" height="300" src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/60/Dolphin-logo.svg/2048px-Dolphin-logo.svg.png">